The impact of dull seasons, recession, and slowdown are something the sales team is used to. But it’s nothing when compared to the present situation.

 The COVID-19 outbreak has not only caused panic and disrupted our personal lives, but it has also affected businesses on a large scale.

 In these times, how do you make sure that your sales team remains intact, motivated and connected?
 Well, here are a few tips to help you:

-Managing a remote team is not easy, and when you have remote sales reps traveling the globe, even getting face time over a video conference call can be challenging due to time zone issues.
+We know managing a remote sales team is not easy, especially when they are trying to close deals working from home.
 Communication is probably over email, which means there are chances of misunderstandings and hence inefficiencies could creep in.
-For example, your product team may have updated features but your remote sales reps might still be selling an outdated version of the product.
+For example, your product team may have updated features, but your remote sales reps might still be selling an outdated version of the product.

 When your entire team is on-site, it’s easy to just walk down the hall and tap someone on the shoulder to get the latest feature update in your product.
 You also build a sense of camaraderie when you are working alongside your colleagues.